stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/04-creating-the-interactor.markdown

 include making the server call.
 List Screenlets, however, make server calls via Connectors.
 Also, loading entities is usually the only action a user can take in a list Screenlet.
 Therefore, list Screenlet Interactors typically only need to instantiate the Connector and receive the server call's results.
-This is also the case for Guestbook List Screenlet's Interactor.
+This is the case for Guestbook List Screenlet's Interactor.
 You'll create this Interactor now.

 ## Creating Your Interactor's Folder